Chime Review: Checking & Savings

 Expert Take

-Chime is a player in the FinTech space, with an intuitive mobile app, no maintenance, hidden or foreign transaction fees, and built-in features to help you save like their "save when you spend" and "save when you get paid" automatic transfers.
-They don't offer a lot of account options, but if their spend and savings accounts meet your needs, we recommend them.
-You'll find a competitive rate and a top-notch digital experience (as you'd expect!).
+Chime is a player in the fintech space, with an intuitive mobile app, no maintenance, hidden or foreign transaction fees, and built-in features to help you save.
+They don't offer many account options, but you’ll find a competitive rate and a top-notch digital experience (as you'd expect!).

 Pros